edrisaturay/filament-chatgpt-agent/README.md

 ## Using Laravel GPT Functions

-Laravel GPT allows you to define custom **GPTFunctions** that ChatGPT can call to execute tasks within your application.
-This is useful for integrating dynamic data retrieval, calculations, or external API calls into the ChatGPT responses.
+Laravel GPT allows you to define custom **GPTFunctions** that AI can call to execute tasks within your application.
+This is useful for integrating dynamic data retrieval, calculations, or external API calls into the AI responses.

 Refer to the [Laravel GPT documentation](https://github.com/maltekuhr/laravel-gpt) for more details.